emileshah/emileshah.github.io/README.md

 - Store images in an `images/` or `assets/` folder
 - Use relative paths: `<img src="images/photo.jpg">`
 - Keep image file sizes optimized for web (compress before uploading)

-## Customization Ideas

-- Add social media links to the homepage
-- Include a contact form or email link
-- Add more sections to each page
 - Include embedded videos or interactive elements
 - Add a blog section with dated posts